 Same store is a commonly used measure in the real estate industry.
-Our same store measures arenon-GAAP financial measures that are calculated beginning with rental revenues, rental recoveries and rental expenses from the financial statements prepared in accordance with GAAP.
+Our same store measures are non-GAAP financial measures that are calculated beginning with rental revenues, rental recoveries and rental expenses from the financial statements prepared in accordance with GAAP.
 As our same store measures are non-GAAP financial measures, they have certain limitations as analytical tools and may vary among real estate companies.
-As a result, we provide a reconciliation from our financial statements prepared in accordance with GAAP to Same Store Property NOI with explanations of how these metrics are calculated.
+As a result, we provide a reconciliation from our financial statements prepared in accordance statements prepared in accordance with GAAP.
+Not with explanations of how these metrics are calculated.